BEREA BASEBALL ASSOCIATION

 9.02 If the head coach is unable to attend a game, a designated head coach must be declared to the plate umpire prior to the start of the game.
 All games must begin and end with a BBA approved, adult coach on the field.

 9.03 Head coaches are to keep their assistant coaches, players, and fans under control at all times.
-The umpire may eject the head coach, assistant coach, player or fan if he deems necessary, from the playing field area.
-The Head coach will be allowed reasonable time to control his assistant coaches, players or fans before he will be subject to possible ejection.
-A second ejection for one (1) team (including players, coaches, and/or fans) in any game will result in immediate and final forfeiture of the game.
-Following a second ejection (players, coaches and/or fans) during the season, the head coach will be suspended.
-Re-instatement is as defined by rule 9.04.
+The umpire may eject the head coach, assistant coach, player, or fan if he deems necessary, from the playing field area.
+The head coach will be allowed reasonable time to control his assistant coaches, players or fans before he will be subject to possible ejection.
+A second ejection for one (1) team (including players, coaches, and or fans) in any game will result in immediate and final forfeiture of the game.
+Following a second ejection (coaches, players, and or fans) during the season, the head coach will be suspended.
+Reinstatement is as defined in RULE 9.04.

-9.04 Ejection of a coach (head or assistant), or a violation of the rules herein, will earn the head coach a minimum suspension for that game plus the next scheduled game.
-Following an ejection the head coach or any other coach involved in the incident may not coach again until a committee consisting of the BBA President, the Director of Operations, and the League Director reviews him.
-If any of the above is not readily available, a pre-approved representative of the BBA Board of Directors will serve.
+9.04 Ejection of a coach (head or assistant), or a violation of the rule herein, will earn the head coach a minimum suspension for that game.
+Following an ejection, the head coach or any other coach involved in the incident may not coach again until a committee consisting of members of the BBA Board of Directors and the coaches involved meet for a review.
 During this suspension, the coach may not have any contact with his team prior to, during, or after a game.
 This also includes any team practices or team outings.
 Results of the review may determine if further action is necessary and appropriate.

 9.06 Profanity by any head coach, assistant coach, or player is subject to immediate ejection from the game.